danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/Getting-Started.md

 }
 ```

-And as complex as this:
+and as complex as this:

 ```swift
 struct ContentView: View {